Entry generation

 General

-To mitigate that problem we switched to KSP (Kotlin Symbol Processing API) which is basically a Kotlin Annotation Processor (KAPT) on steroids.
-Meaning it in essence is a compiler plugin which lets you inspect the source code being compiled through a abstracted and simplified API.
-This means for us that we can work against a more stable API and the work of keeping it up to date with Kotlin compiler changes is offloaded to a well maintained open source project with far more people with better knowledge about the internal workings of the Kotlin compiler.
+To mitigate that problem we switched to ClassGraph which is Bytecode processor.
+Meaning it in essence is a compiler plugin which lets you inspect the compiled bytecode with an abstracted and simplified API.
+This means for us that we can work against a more stable API and the work of keeping it up to date with the Kotlin language is removed.

-We use our implementation of a Kotlin Symbol Processing to gather all needed information for the entry generator and convert it into the format it understands.
-With this it should be more easy to implement additional JVM languages as the entry generator itself can stay the same for all languages.
-Only the symbol processor has to change per language.
+We use ClassGraph to gather all needed information for the entry generator and convert it into the format it understands.
+With this it should be far easier to implement additional JVM languages as ClassGraph is language agnostic and only minor tweak are necessary to support additional static languages.

 Debugging